Frequently Asked Questions

 What versions of WordPress does Pantheon support?

-Pantheon supports the most recent release of WordPress via upstream, which includes platform integration plugins and a pre-configured wp-config.php.
+Pantheon supports the most recent release of WordPress via our upstream, which includes platform integration plugins and a pre-configured wp-config.php.

 How much does Pantheon cost?